maryrosecook/timeline/README.md

 ## How I made design decisions

 * I designed the first version by sketching on paper.
-(I spent quite a while trying to find a nice way to make the timeline vertical, rather than horizontal.
+(I spent a while trying to find a nice way to make the timeline vertical, rather than horizontal.
 This felt like it would be a big win because scrolling through events would be so natural.
 I could never find a design that a) had room for item names and b) tied an item's date span to its name.)

 * I designed the second version by cutting out strips of paper and laying them out on my desk.